 NarcoData (lit.
-Drug trafficker data) is an interactive site that allows one to learn about the evolution and advancement of the various organized crime groups in Mexico.
-The site is led by a group of independent journalists known as "Animal Político" (lit. political animal), which gathers corroborated information and presents it in interactive visualizations showing the emergence of cartels, their leaders, conflicts between groups, geographical expansion, and criminal activities.
+Drug trafficker data) is an interactive site that allows one to learn of the evolution and advance of the various organized crime groups in Mexico.
+The site is led by a group of independent journalists known as "Political Animal", which gathers corroborated information and presents it in interactive visualizations showing the emergence of cartels, their leaders, conflicts between groups, geographical expansion and criminal activities.
 Users can interact with the site, send their comments and provide information that complements the published information.

 Formalization: is the innovation embedded in the constitution or legislation, in an administrative act, or not formalized at all?

 Frequency: how often does the innovation take place: only once, sporadically, or is it permanent or regular?

 Mode of Selection of Participants: is the innovation open to all participants, access is restricted to some kind of condition, or both methods apply?

 Type of participants: those who participate are individual citizens, civil society organizations, private stakeholders or a combination of those?

 Decisiveness: does the innovation takes binding, non-binding or no decision at all?